Die Samen, die wir tragen

 What stories lie within spices, recipes, or supermarket shelves?

 With a contribution from cultural studies scholar Meryem Choukri, you’ll collect sounds, memories, voices, and gestures related to food and transform them into collaborative soundscapes, performances, and audiovisual works, understanding food as a carrier of historical knowledge and lived experience, shaped by relationships between people, places, and time.
-The focus is on exchange, empowerment, and the perspectives of young people with their own or their families’ migration histories.
+The workshop focuses on storytelling and imagination, shaped by the perspectives and ideas of the young participants.

 Razan Sabbagh she/her